NWChen/tshirt-shooting-robot/README.md

-# SERGE
+# T-Shirt Shooting Robot
-SERGE stands for Shirt-Ejecting Robot for General Entertainment.
-It's a 100lb. mobile robot designed to excite crowds and inspire interest in STEM.
+This is a 100lb. mobile robot designed to excite crowds and inspire interest in STEM.

 # Thanks
 Thanks to Columbia Engineering Student Council for helping fund this project.